The Microsoft mistake

 Now I won’t go over all the features it has or better yet doesn’t have — you can read the article for that.
 What I want to go over is the mistakes they made here:

-- Creating a new program – Reinventing the wheel when they could just built off what they already had.
+- Creating a new program – Reinventing the wheel when they could just build off what they already had.
 If it ain’t, broke don’t fix it.

 - Announcing too soon – first off, you never want to make an announcement before you’re ready… especially when replacing something your customers already have and love.